meriken/merikens-tripcode-engine-v3/README.md

 Specify search patterns in `patterns.txt` and run either `MerikensTripcodeEngine.exe`, if you are using a 32-bit operating system, or `MerikensTripcodeEngine64.exe`, if you are using a 64-bit operating system.
 Matching tripcodes will be displayed and saved in `tripcodes.txt`.
-See "Example of 'patterns.txt'" below.
+See "Example of 'patterns.txt'" and "Options" below.

 ## Linux and Other POSIX-Compliant Operating Systems